code-with-amitk/Code-examples/Languages/Markup_Language/XML/README.md

 - [XML Parsers](#par)

 <a name=adv></a>
-### Advantages of XML
+## Advantages of XML
 - **Interoperatability:** 2 applications written in different languages can communicate easily using XML.
 - **Meta-data** data about data is represented clearly wrt plain text.

-### Terms
+## Terms
 <a name=dom></a>
 #### [DOM(Document Object Model)](https://www.w3.org/TR/DOM-Level-3-Core/introduction.html)
-DOM defines
-  - Logical structure(tree or forest) of DOM documents(XML or html & the way a document is accessed and manipulated.
-  - Fraework for accessing these docs.
-DOM can be used with any programming language.
-- With DOM we can build,navigate,add,modify,delete elements in documents.
-- DOM documents does not provide elements rather each element is called object(having functions and identity).
+- DOM is framework of defininig XML/html document using trees/forests.
+Xerces is based on DOM.
+In DOM each element is called object(having functions and identity).
+- World is moving away from DOM(and using other technologies to parse xml) since DOM takes huge memory.
+To parse 1MB XML it takes around 5MB RAM.
 ```xhtml
 <table>
   <tbody>